featbit/featbit-dotnet-sdk/README.md

 ### Bootstrapping

 The bootstrapping feature allows users to populate feature flags and segments data from a JSON string.
+Here is an example: [featbit-bootstrap.json](/tests/FeatBit.ServerSdk.Tests/Bootstrapping/featbit-bootstrap.json).

 > **_NOTE:_** Bootstrapping is only supported in offline mode.